btzr-io/electron-preact-app/README.md

 # electron-preact-app

-Create electron apps apps with no build configuration.
+Create electron apps with no build configuration.

 ### Installation